For Architects & Designers

 See Terrazzo in Action

+Timeless, beautiful, and resilient, terrazzo makes a mark on spaces from commercial buildings to public government halls.
 Terrazzo is transforming floors throughout the Midwest.
-See our spotlight on some of the best projects NCTA contractors have been working on all over the region.
+See our spotlight on recent award-winning projects that NCTA contractors have completed all over the region.